chrisknepper/android-messages-desktop/README.md

 **Important Note 2:** Neither the MacOS nor the Windows binaries are signed right now.
 I am willing to add this but I do not have the certificates required at this time.

+# Contributions

+The code is pretty ugly but feel free to take a look.

+Steps to contribute:
+Fork
+Clone
+Edit
+`yarn install` for dependencies
+`yarn start` to build and run assuming you have electron installed.
+Open a pull request when you think it is ready